coremore35/tastingroom/README.md

 List of features ready and TODOs for future development

-- Utilizes two APIs
+- Utilizes an API
 - Responsive web-design
-- Takes user input to display images/quotes
+- Takes user input to display data/images
+- CRUD functionality

 To-do list:

-- I would like to clean up the functions so that they are not so lengthy.
-This will also help to more easily make needed changes in the future.
+- I would like to add some search functionality to make it easier once the user has added many games, they can find games within a set parameter(e.g. accommodates 4 players, or playtime is 60 mins).
+I would also like to add authorization to the app so that multiple people can use this and it be personalized to the board games they own/played.

 ## Status